Bear: Hibernation

 Bears of northern regions, including the American black bear and the grizzly bear, hibernate in the winter.
 During hibernation, the bear's metabolism slows down, its body temperature decreases slightly, and its heart rate slows from a normal value of 55 to just 9 beats per minute.
+In order for their heart rate to slow down to this level during hibernation, a protein found in striated muscle, like the heart, called myosin must enter a super-relaxed state.
+In the super-relaxed state, the consumption of ATP is kept very low, allowing the bear to make it through the winter without losing all of its energy due to the basic functions such as pumping blood through the body.
 Bears normally do not wake during their hibernation, and can go the entire period without eating, drinking, urinating, or defecating.
 A fecal plug is formed in the colon, and is expelled when the bear wakes in the spring.
 If they have stored enough body fat, their muscles remain in good condition, and their protein maintenance requirements are met from recycling waste urea.
+While larger bears have a larger supply of body fat to keep them alive through hibernation, researchers found that smaller bears were able to hibernate longer than their larger counterparts due to them being able to sustain a lower body temperature, which translates to less energy being spent on keeping their bodies warm.
 Female bears give birth during the hibernation period, and are roused when doing so.

 Mortality

 Bears do not have many predators.
 The most important are humans, and as they started cultivating crops, they increasingly came in conflict with the bears that raided them.
 Since the invention of firearms, people have been able to kill bears with greater ease.
 Felids like the tiger may also prey on bears, particularly cubs, which may also be threatened by canids.

 Bears are parasitized by eighty species of parasites, including single-celled protozoans and gastro-intestinal worms, and nematodes and flukes in their heart, liver, lungs and bloodstream.
-Externally they have ticks, fleas and lice.
+Externally, they have ticks, fleas and lice.
 A study of American black bears found seventeen species of endoparasite including the protozoan Sarcocystis, the parasitic worm Diphyllobothrium mansonoides, and the nematodes Dirofilaria immitis, Capillaria aerophila, Physaloptera sp., Strongyloides sp. and others.
 Of these, D. mansonoides and adult C. aerophila were causing pathological symptoms.
 By contrast, polar bears have few parasites; many parasitic species need a secondary, usually terrestrial, host, and the polar bear's life style is such that few alternative hosts exist in their environment.
 The protozoan Toxoplasma gondii has been found in polar bears, and the nematode Trichinella nativa can cause a serious infection and decline in older polar bears.
 Bears in North America are sometimes infected by a Morbillivirus similar to the canine distemper virus.
 They are susceptible to infectious canine hepatitis (CAV-1), with free-living black bears dying rapidly of encephalitis and hepatitis.